 The Graduate Studies Committee will review all completed applications received by the deadlines.
 Admission into the M.S.
 Program in Biology is competitive, with an applicant's college GPA, GRE Test scores, one-page essay, and letters of recommendation weighed in the decision to accept or decline.
 Applicants who are admitted into the program will enter as a Classified Graduate Student, as described below.

-The Department of Biological Sciences may admit as a Classified Graduate Student applicant who:
+The Department of Biological Sciences may admit as a Classified Graduate Student any applicant who:

-After admission to the Department as a Classified graduate student, the student in consultation with the Thesis Advisor, must prepare her/his Thesis Proposal and Program of Study, which includes all coursework to be taken.
+After admission to the Department as a Classified Graduate Student, the student in consultation with the Thesis Advisor, must prepare her/his Thesis Proposal and Program of Study, which includes all coursework to be taken.
 The Thesis Proposal must include a thorough review of relevant primary literature that demonstrates the context of the proposed research, it must clearly define the experiments proposed for the research to be undertaken, and should include preliminary data, if available.
 The student and her/his Thesis Advisor will select at least two additional members to serve on the Thesis Committee.
 In most cases, the Thesis Advisor will serve as Chair of the Thesis Committee.
 However, if the Thesis Advisor is not eligible, another member of the Thesis Committee will serve as Thesis Committee Chair.
 The student will then have a formal meeting with the Thesis Committee, at which the student's Thesis Proposal and Program of Study will be presented and evaluated.
 At this meeting, the Thesis Committee will question the student about her/his Thesis Proposal.
 At the completion of this meeting, the Thesis Committee will meet briefly, without the student present, to evaluate the Thesis Proposal.
 Approval is based on whether the student has demonstrated a solid understanding of her/his thesis project.
 The Thesis Proposal must be prepared, presented to, and approved by the Thesis Committee before the end of the second semester after admission to the Department.
 Failure to meet this requirement will result in dismissal from the M.S. in Biology program.
+(Note: In order to satisfy the culminating activity requirement (thesis, project, or comprehensive examination dependent upon the program), students must earn at least three (3) units and no more than six (6) units related to the completion of the culminating activity.)

-The Program of Study must include six units of Thesis (BIOL 698), one to three units of Directed Research (BIOL 697), two units of Experimental Design (BIOL 696A), two units of Scientific Communication (BIOL 696B), one unit of Seminar (BIOL 580), and four units from: BIOL 663, BIOL 664, BIOL 665, BIOL 666; MICR 661; or CHEM 595A; BIOL 663-666 and MICR 661 topics must be different.
-Of the minimum 30 units, no more than six may come from BIOL 663-666 and no more than two units of CHEM 595A; no more than nine may come from transfer credit; and no more than one 300-level course may be included.
+The Program of Study must include six units of Thesis (BIOL 698), one to three units of Directed Research (BIOL 697), three units of Experimental Design (BIOL 696A), three units of Scientific Communication (BIOL 696B), one unit of Seminar (BIOL 580), and four units from: BIOL 661, BIOL 663, BIOL 664, BIOL 665, BIOL 666; or CHEM 595A; BIOL 661-666 topics must be different.
+Of the minimum 30 units, no more than six may come from BIOL 661-666 and no more than two units of CHEM 595A; no more than nine may come from transfer credit; and no more than one 300-level course may be included.
 Any 300-level course on a graduate program of study must be approved by the Thesis Advisor and the Graduate Advisor.
 BIOL 696A will be taken during the student's initial fall semester; the course will cover experimental design, statistics, and literature research, and help students in preparing their Thesis Proposal.
 BIOL 696B will be taken during the first spring semester in the program, and will cover both oral and written scientific presentation.
 BIOL 696B is intended to facilitate manuscript and thesis writing and to help students learn to articulate their findings for their thesis defense.
 The Program of Study must be prepared, presented to, and approved by the Thesis Committee before the end of the second semester after admission to the Department.
 Failure to meet this requirement will result in dismissal from the M.S. in Biology program.

 In addition to the general University requirements stated previously under Post-Baccalaureate and Graduate Degrees in this catalog, the student must complete the following steps before receiving Master's Candidate status in the Department of Biological Sciences: